smtifahim/TARA-Ontology-Repository/ontology-files/base/articles-kb/articles-kb-core/README.md

 - **`tara-articles-kb-core.ttl`** — the canonical, hand-authored ontology.
 - **`tara-articles-kb-core-draft.ttl`** — working draft / staging area for property changes before they're promoted into the core file.
 - **`artifacts-generator/`** — generator scripts, one subdirectory per artifact type, each producing the correspondingly-named folder under `generated-artifacts/`.
-Each script parses `tara-articles-kb-core.ttl` directly with `rdflib`; introduce a shared `ontology_manifest.py` reflection step once more than one generator needs the same field-level traversal.
+Each script parses `tara-articles-kb-core.ttl` directly with `rdflib`; introduce a shared `ontology_manifest.py` reflection step once more than one generator needs the same field-level traversal. (`docs-generator/` used to live here but has moved — see below — since it's generic across ontologies rather than specific to this one.)
-  - `doc-generator/` — implemented.
-Two generators: `generate_documentation.py` (writes `tara-articles-kb-core-doc.md` alongside it — class hierarchy, full `tara-kb:hasTARAArticlesMetadata` property tree with domain/range, and a computed Data Quality Notes section) and `generate_html_docs.py` (writes the interactive HTML ontology browser — search/pulldown-autocomplete, expandable trees with a resizable sidebar, browser-history navigation — as `index.html` + `styles.css` to `docs/articles-kb-core/` at the repo root by default, served by GitHub Pages).
-Run either with `python3 artifacts-generator/doc-generator/<script>.py`.
   - `manifest/` — *(not yet implemented)* will hold `ontology_manifest.py`, the intended canonical field-reflection generator other scripts can share.
   - `csv-templates/` — *(not yet implemented)* will hold the CSV/Excel extraction-template generator.
   - `db-schema/` — *(not yet implemented)* will hold the relational DDL generator.
   - `sparql-templates/` — *(not yet implemented)* will hold the canned SPARQL query-template generator.
   - `llm-prompts/` — *(not yet implemented)* will hold the per-field LLM extraction-prompt generator.
   - `queries/` — *(not yet populated)* reusable SPARQL (`.rq`) query files shared across the generator scripts above.
+- Documentation generators now live at repo root in **`ontology-generator/docs-generator/`** (shared across ontologies, not just this one): `generate_documentation.py` (writes `tara-articles-kb-core-doc.md` alongside it — class hierarchy, full `tara-kb:hasTARAArticlesMetadata` property tree with domain/range, and a computed Data Quality Notes section) and `generate_articles_kb_core_html.py` (a thin per-ontology config on top of the shared `lib/ttl_to_html.py` engine, which writes the interactive HTML ontology browser — search/pulldown-autocomplete, expandable trees with a resizable sidebar, browser-history navigation — as `index.html` + `styles.css` to `docs/articles-kb-core/` at the repo root by default, served by GitHub Pages).
+A future ontology gets its own `generate_<ontology>_html.py` calling into the same `lib/ttl_to_html.py`.
+Run either with `python3 ontology-generator/docs-generator/<script>.py [--ttl PATH] [--out PATH]`.
 - **`generated-artifacts/`** — build output only; never hand-edited; regenerated from `artifacts-generator/`.
   - `manifest/` — the canonical intermediate field manifest (compact URI, column name, definition, example, range, domain, parent grouping) that every other generated artifact is built from.
   - `csv-templates/` — generated Excel/CSV extraction templates.